ckh-rcit/git-good-practices/README.md

 - ***revert***: Reverting a previous commit
 2. **(&lt;scope&gt;)**: Optional.
 A short description of the part of the codebase the commit affects, typically enclosed in parentheses.
 This can be a module, component, or specific area of the code.

-3. **&lt;description&gt;**: A brief, imperative description of the change, e.g., "Add user login functionality" or "Fix memory leak in image processing".
+3. **\<description>**: A brief, imperative description of the change, e.g., "Add user login functionality" or "Fix memory leak in image processing".

-4. **&lt;body&gt;**: Optional.
+4. **\<body>**: Optional.
 A more detailed explanation of the commit, if necessary.
 It should explain the motivation for the change and contrast it with previous behavior.

-5. **&lt;footer&gt;**: Optional.
+5. **\<footer>**: Optional.
 This section can include references to related issues or commits, such as "Closes #123" or "See #456 for more information."

 **Example of a "good" commit:**
 ```markdown